Hazrat Shahjalal International Airport: History

 After independence, the Government of Bangladesh restarted works abandoned by the previous contractors and consultants during the war.
-The government decided to make the airport the country's main international airport and appointed Aéroports de Paris of France as its new consultants.
-The airport began operations in 1980 after the main runway and central portion of the present terminal building was formally opened by then President of Bangladesh, Ziaur Rahman, as Dacca International Airport ("Dacca" is the former spelling of "Dhaka").
-The project took a further three years to complete, during which time Ziaur Rahman was assassinated in 1981.
-Thus after its completion in 1983, then President Abdus Sattar re-inaugurated the airport as Zia International Airport.
+The government decided to make the airport Bangladesh's main international airport and appointed Aéroports de Paris of France as its new consultants.
+The airport began operations in 1980 after the main runway and central portion of the present terminal building was formally opened by then President of Bangladesh Ziaur Rahman (assassinated in 1981) as Dacca International Airport ("Dacca" is the former spelling of "Dhaka").

+The project was completed in 1983.
+Then President Abdus Sattar re-inaugurated the airport as Zia International Airport.

-In December 1993, Biman Bangladesh Airlines launched a route to New York City via Delhi, Dubai, and Amsterdam.
-The flight was operated by McDonnell Douglas DC-10 aircraft, and catered to the many Bangladeshis who lived and studied in the United States.
-However, the service was not profitable, so Biman discontinued it in July 2006.
-At the time, outbound flights operated via Dubai and Brussels, while the return leg stopped only in Brussels.
-In 2010, the government changed the airport's name once again, from Zia International Airport to the present name of Shahjalal International Airport, in honour of Shah Jalal, one of the most respected Sufi saints of Bangladesh.
+In December 1993, Biman Bangladesh Airlines launched a route to New York City via Delhi, Dubai and Amsterdam.
+The flight was operated by McDonnell Douglas DC-10s.

+Biman later routed the outbound flight from Dhaka through Dubai and Brussels and the inbound one through Brussels.
+The company discontinued the service in July 2006.

+In 2010, the government changed the airport's name once again, from Zia International Airport to the present name of 'Shahjalal International Airport', in honour of Shah Jalal, one of the most respected Sufi saints of Bangladesh.
+The airport's ICAO code was also changed to reflect the name change, from VGZR to VGHS.

 On 6 December 2011, a Boeing 787-9 (flight ZA006) stopped for refuelling at Shahjalal International Airport during a distance, speed, and endurance record attempt.
 This aircraft, powered by General Electric GEnx engines, had flown 10710 nmi non-stop from Boeing Field in Seattle, Washington eastward to Shahjalal International Airport, setting a new world distance record for aircraft in the weight class of the 787, which is between 440000 lb and 550000 lb.
 This flight surpassed the previous distance record of 9127 nmi, set in 2002 by an Airbus A330.
 The Boeing 787 then continued eastbound from Dhaka to return to Boeing Field, setting a world-circling speed record of 42 hours, 27 minutes.

-Biman inaugurated a link to Toronto in July 2022 using Boeing 787s.
-Although the flight from Dhaka to Toronto makes a technical stop in Istanbul, the inbound service is direct.
+In July 2022, Biman inaugurated a route to Toronto using Boeing 787s.
+The flight from Dhaka to Toronto made a technical stop in Istanbul, the inbound flight was nonstop.
+Four months later, the airline routed the latter via Istanbul as well.

+On 18 October 2025, a fire started at the cargo terminal of the airport forcing the suspension of operations at the airport for six hours.
+Multiple domestic and international flights were delayed or diverted due to the fire.